-Transitioning Cells Cultured in TeSRTM-E8TM to mTeSRTM1
+Transitioning Cells Grown in TeSRTM-E8TM to mTeSRTM1

 Human ES and iPS cells cultured in TeSRTM-E8TM can be conveniently transferred to mTeSRTM1 (section 7.1.1).
 However, cells may experience an increase in spontaneous differentiation in the first 1 - 2 passages after transfer.
-Removal of differentiated regions either manually or using a specialized dissociation reagent such as ReLeSRTM (section 5.1.1) will help ensure that the culture quickly adapts to the new environment without affecting the long term health of the culture.
+Removal of differentiated regions either manually (section 5.1.2 or 5.2.1) or using specialized dissociation regents such as ReLeSRTM (section 5.1.1) will help ensure that the culture quickly adapts to the new environment without affecting the long term health of the culture.

-Transitioning Cells Cultured in Other Feeder-Free Media to mTeSRTM1
+Transitioning Cells Grown in Other Feeder-free Media to mTeSRTM1

 Human ES and iPS cells cultured in TeSRTM2, or other feeder-free media can be conveniently transferred to mTeSRTM1 (section 7.1.1).
-Cells should transition smoothly into mTeSRTM1 with minimal differences in morphology, pluripotency, and growth rate.
+Cells should transition smoothly into mTeSRTM1 with minimal differences in morphology, pluripotency and growth rate.

-Transitioning Cells Cultured on a Feeder Layer to mTeSRTM1
+Transitioning Cells Grown on a Feeder Layer to mTeSRTM1